-- Distributions The timing and amount of our dividends, if any, will be determined by our Board of Directors.
-Any dividends to our stockholders will be declared out of assets legally available for distribution.
-As we focus on making primarily capital gains-based investments in equity securities, we do not anticipate that we will pay dividends on a quarterly basis or become a predictable distributor of dividends, and we expect that our dividends, if any, will be less consistent than the dividends of other BDCs that primarily make debt investments. - Taxation We have elected to be treated, qualify, and intend to comply with the requirements so to continue to qualify annually as a RIC under Subchapter M of the Code.
-As a RIC, we generally will not be subject to U.S. federal income tax on any ordinary income or capital gains that we timely distribute to our stockholders as dividends.
-To continue to maintain our RIC tax treatment, we must meet specified source-ofincome and asset diversification requirements and distribute annually at least 90% of our ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any.
-See "Certain U.S. Federal Income Tax Considerations" in this prospectus for further information.
+We have elected to be treated, and intend to comply with the requirements to continue to qualify annually, as a RIC under Subchapter M of the Code.
+As a RIC, we generally will not have to pay corporate-level U.S. federal income tax on any ordinary income or capital gains that we distribute to our stockholders as dividends.
+To continue to maintain our RIC tax treatment, we must meet specified source-of-income and asset diversification requirements and distribute annually at least 90% of our ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any.
+See "Certain U.S. Federal Income Tax Considerations" in this prospectus.